gbouras13/pharokka/README.md

 ## Pharokka v 1.3.0 Update

-Pharokka v1.3.0 implements `pharokka_plotter.py`, which creates a simple circular genome plot using the amazing [pyCirclize](https://github.com/moshi4/pyCirclize) package with output in PNG format.
+`pharokka` v1.3.0 implements `pharokka_plotter.py`, which creates a simple circular genome plot using the amazing [pyCirclize](https://github.com/moshi4/pyCirclize) package with output in PNG format.
 All CDS are coloured according to their PHROG functional group.

 It is reasonably customisable and is designed for single input phage contigs.
 If an input FASTA with multiple contigs is entered, it will only plot the first contig.

-It requires the input FASTA, Pharokka output directory, and the `-p` or `--prefix` value used with Pharokka if specified.
+It requires the input FASTA, `pharokka` output directory, and the `-p` or `--prefix` value used with `pharokka` if specified.

 You can run `pharokka_plotter.py` in the following form